Frequently Asked Questions

 • Yes!
 Contact usdirectly to place bulk orders.

-• Many hosts choose to cover the cost of Girl’s Guides, but this is not required.
+• Many host choose to offer a love offering to cover the costs but this is not required.
 If cost is an issue for you or any girls in your group, please contact us directly for support.

 • Click here for additional resources including our founder, Jill Kaczmarowski’s memoir, “Broken Made Whole: Jesus In It All” as well as our free, downloadable scripture card.